Skip to main content

 Blending of resins

-When diluting polymer resins, precisely setting the final concentration is crucial for consistently high product quality.
-The LiquiSonic® measurement system continuously monitors the concentration using ultrasonic measurement and detects even the smallest deviations in real-time.
+When diluting polymer resins, precise adjustment of the final concentration is crucial for consistently high product quality.
+The LiquiSonic® measuring system continuously monitors the concentration via ultrasonic measurement and detects even the smallest deviations in real-time.

 Polycondensation

-Polycondensation represents the central step in the production of polymer resins and is particularly susceptible to fluctuations in the process.
+Polycondensation represents the central step in polymer resin production and is particularly susceptible to fluctuations in the process.
 Even slight deviations in the reaction progress can lead to either too high a degree of cross-linking or too low a molecular mass.

 Methanol

 In the chemical, petrochemical, and pharmaceutical industries, methanol processing requires the highest quality standards.
-Even minor impurities can lead to costly production downtime or quality issues.
+Even slight impurities can lead to costly production downtimes or quality issues.